GuttermanA/ritani/README.md

 In the remainder of this README I will describe my design decisions regarding app structure, styling, and testing.

+## Authentication

+Github's API requires authentication otherwise it throttles your requests to 50 per hour.
+While it is possible to register an app with Github, I decided to created a read only personal access token for the purpose of this project as I expect it to be deployed to a public facing URL for a limited time.
+The auth token is stored in Heroku's config vars.

 ### App Structure

 Since this is a React app, project structure is up to the user.
 In this case, I chose a slightly more complicated structure to demonstrate my understanding of separation of concerns and how to lay the foundation for expanding to a much larger application without the headache of refactoring in the future.